AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- AC-344-->

 *  Anomalies with PayPal Credit display of gift card amounts have been resolved.
 Previously, when PayPal Credit was enabled and multiple gift card amounts were configured, if a shopper changed the amount for the value of a gift card, the storefront did not update the amount for installment payments.
-This was a known issue in {{ site.data.var.ee }} 2.4.3.
+This was a known issue in Adobe Commerce 2.4.3.

 #### PayPal

 <!--- MC-42154-->

-*  {{ site.data.var.ee }} no longer displays an error during checkout with the PayPal Express payment method.
-Previously, although the checkout process completed, {{ site.data.var.ee }} displayed this error: `Something went wrong`.
+*  Adobe Commerce no longer displays an error during checkout with the PayPal Express payment method.
+Previously, although the checkout process completed, Adobe Commerce displayed this error: `Something went wrong`.

 <!--- AC-722-->

 *  PayPal Express now works as expected from the shopping cart.
-Previously, when you clicked the **PayPal** button to start express checkout from the cart, {{ site.data.var.ee }} threw this error:  `To check out, please sign in with your email address`.
+Previously, when you clicked the **PayPal** button to start express checkout from the cart, Adobe Commerce threw this error:  `To check out, please sign in with your email address`.
 [GitHub-33445](https://github.com/magento/magento2/issues/33445)

 <!--- MC-42279-->